robb1e/magic_rails/README.md

 ## URI paths should not include a version

 I don't like seeing routes like `/api/v1/posts` and from what we've seen above, we can get rid of some of the issues here.

+The `/api` part I can forgive as I can read this as 'stable' rather than mixing in processing for a web application, or supplying JS/JSON for the application client code.
+I'd rather be able to access `/posts.json` in an application but I've seen that this can be difficult to introduce in an existing application if those routes are already used by the applications Javascript.

+The `v1` part of the path is less forgivable.
+A URI should define a resource and the version of the resource should be meta-data not a fundamental part of the resource itself.
+In essense, different versions of `Post` are the same resource, not separate.
+There are plenty of tutuorials on the web which encourage the developer to create controllers like `Api::V1::PostsController` but take a look at products with APIs, how many have paths beyond `v1` or `v2`?
+Foursquare is a case in point.
+Their current API is hosted at `http://api.foursqure.com/v2/venues` and the client can pass a request query parameter of `v=yyyymmdd` to get the service to respond to a known response format.
+It's almost shows a major and minor version.

 ## Using partials like a boss by using view classes